Ali Irsan: Nesreen Irsan Beavers, Nadia Irsan, Gelareh Bagherzadeh, and Coty Beavers

 Two of Irsan's daughters, Nadia (نادیا علي عرسان; born 1984), and Nesreen (نسرین عرسان; born 1988), were children of Irsan's first wife.
 Nadia is a U.S. citizen, and the family had previously educated them through homeschooling.
-After Irsan suffered a heart attack and was diagnosed with a heart condition, Nesreen and Nadia were able to convince their father to allow them to go to medical school to become doctors and ensure their father’s health would be properly maintained.
+After Irsan suffered a heart attack and was diagnosed with a heart condition, Nesreen and Nadia were able to convince their father to allow them to go to medical school to become doctors and ensure their father's health would be properly maintained.
 To their surprise, Irsan allowed Nadia and Nesreen to enroll in a tertiary institution, a biology program at Lone Star College-Montgomery.
 Candace Strang, a professor at Lone Star who taught the women, stated that, as paraphrased by Malislow in a Houston Press article, Nadia and Nesreen "fought hard to convince their father to let them enroll".
 While there, Nesreen and her older sister, Nadia, met Coty Beavers and his twin brother, Cory.
-Beavers was a Christian, while the girls were Muslims; at the time, both girls wore hijab.
+Beavers was a Christian, while the girls were Muslims; at the time, both girls wore hijabs.
 Within a few months, the girls began taking off their hijabs and wearing makeup at school.
 Nesreen very quickly fell in love with Coty Beavers, and the two began secretly dating.
-While Nesreen initially had the help and support of her older sister, Nadia, after Nadia's romantic feelings for Coty's twin brother, Cory, were not returned, Nadia quickly became jealous of her sister’s new relationship and retreated into the role of dutiful daughter to Irsan.
+While Nesreen initially had the help and support of her older sister, Nadia, after Nadia's romantic feelings for Coty's twin brother, Cory, were not returned, Nadia quickly became jealous of her sister's new relationship and retreated into the role of dutiful daughter to Irsan.